Library

 So, don’t just take survey results at face value.

-Use other data like onsite behavior, purchasing history, support experiences, and interviews to make sure it reflects reality.
+Use other data like onsite behavior, purchasing history, and direct interviews to make sure it reflects reality.

 Market research tools, on the other hand, are more about gathering information on the broader market, including potential customers, competitors, and industry trends.